Proven Advocacy Experience

 Previously, Cheryl was an SVP in the New York office of Zeno Group where she led the agency’s Speaking Female practice and has held senior positions at Euro RSCG, Earle Palmer Brown, and J. Walter Thompson, all in New York.
 Prior to her agency work, Cheryl worked at Seventeen Magazine where she managed special events and promotions.

-Cheryl holds a degree in journalism from Southern Methodist University and resides in Stamford, Connecticut with her husband and two sons.
+Cheryl holds a degree in journalism and political science from Southern Methodist University and resides in Stamford, Connecticut with her husband and two sons.

 Earlier in his career Gary built a successful consulting practice, beginning as a sole-practitioner and growing into a 30+ person digital strategy and development firm in Washington, DC, called The Bivings Group, which was sold at the end of 2011.
 TBG pioneered many approaches to the web and social media in its online initiatives for corporate, philanthropic, and political clients.